-The Faculty of Education also provides nonprofessional development needs of teachers/education administrators outside of Ontario and/or internationally.
+The Faculty of Education also provides non-degree study options designed to meet the professional development needs of teachers/education administrators outside of Ontario and/or internationally.
 A total of 14 International Professional Development courses were offered to 365 registrants in China, Switzerland, Norway, Saudi Arabia, South Korea and Germany.